reczoo/RecBox/README.md

-# TwinX
+# TwinModels
-TwinX is an open source library for two-tower matching with stunning features in configurability, tunability, and reproducibility.
+TwinModels is an open source library of two-tower matching models, built with stunning features in configurability, tunability, and reproducibility.

 ## Model List